-- Evaluate completed engagement projects against guiding principles and best practices to measure success. - Ask participants for feedback on the process used to engage them for continuous feedback. - Foster creativity, seek innovative methods, and look for ways to continually improve. - Keep up to date on technological tools and communication platforms to reach the whole region. - Commit to train CRD representatives to provide current information about public engagement practices.
+- Evaluate completed engagement projects against guiding principles and best practices to measure success. - Ask participants for feedback on the process used to engage them for continuous feedback. - Foster creativity, seek innovative methods, and look for ways to continually improve. - Keep up to date on technological tools and communication platforms to reach the whole region. - Commit to training for CRD staff\representatives to provide current information about public engagement best-practices.